Flying with an artificial joint

 Sitting on a plane after joint replacement — what you should pay attention to

-After a hip replacement or knee replacement (hip arthroplasty, knee arthroplasty), prolonged sitting is often unusual or associated with discomfort.
-On the plane, you should therefore opt for an aisle seat with sufficient legroom to be able to stretch the operated leg and get up more frequently.
+After a hip or knee prosthesis (hip-TEP, knee-TEP) long sitting is often still unfamiliar or associated with discomfort.
+In the airplane you should therefore preferably a aisle seat with sufficient legroom choose, so that you can stretch the operated leg and stand up more often.
 Avoid crossing your legs, as this can impede blood flow and increase the risk of thrombosis.
-Instead, use small movements while sitting – such as foot circles or alternating toe and heel lifts.
-In the case of a knee replacement, it is recommended not to bend the joint too much, but to regularly bring it into a more comfortable extended position.
-If you notice that the sitting position becomes painful, stand up for a moment and take a few steps in the aisle.
-These simple measures improve comfort and help promote circulation, so that the flight is safe and comfortable even after a joint replacement.
+Instead, use small movements while seated – such as foot circles or alternating lifting of toes and heels.
+With a knee prosthesis it is advisable not to bend the joint too much, but regularly bring it into a more comfortable extended position.
+If you notice that the sitting posture becomes painful, stand up briefly and walk a few steps in the aisle.
+These simple measures improve comfort and help promote circulation, so that the flight after joint replacement remains safe and pleasant.

 Why is special caution necessary when flying after joint surgery?